sramteke171/javascript-oop/readme.md

 It's so common that we need to make objects with similar properties and methods that programming languages usually have some features to help with this.

-In Javascript, ES6 provides a feature called **classes** to accomplish this.
+In Javascript, ES6 added a feature called **classes** to accomplish this.
 A class serves as a **blueprint** for instantiating new objects.

 Let's take a look the following `Car` class: